PERSONAL INJURY RESOURCES

 Premises liability cases vary in type

-Property owners can also be liable for injuries caused on their property as a result of a third party?s actions.
-Most often, this arises in the context of an assault.
-For example, if someone is assaulted at a bar, the bar may be liable for failing to take the necessary steps to prevent violent or criminal acts.
+Property owners can also be liable for injuries on their property because of a third party’s actions, such as an assault.
+For example, if someone is accosted at a bar, the bar may be liable for failing to prevent a violent or criminal act.

 Featured Result